My990813/Applied-Data-Science-Project-One/APSProjectOneReportFinalRevised_v2.md

 There are 10 columns in review.csv including user ID, drama name, Score for Story, Score for acting, Score for music, Score for rewatch value, Overall Score, Review, Number of episode that the reviewer watched, and Number of people on the website that find this comment helpful.

+## Research Objectives
+Our analysis focused on three key relationships:
+1. the connection between popularity, ranking and viewer ratings
+1. the relationship between popularity and textual review sentiment (using NLP methods)
-TODO: mention correlation between popularity and revenue, and popularity and rating, and popularity and sentiment of reviews
+1. the correlation between drama popularity and industry revenue

-### Methodology
+# Methodology

-#### Initial Data Collection
+## Initial Data Collection

 Because of interest in Korean drama, we searched Korean drama on Kaggle and found the files.
 The data was taken from <https://mydramalist.com/shows/top_korean_dramas?page=1> through web scraping by Chanon Charuchinda–a data expert on Kaggle.
 The data is structured data with data quality problem such as date format, missing value, and outliers.
 The date contains mismatched date.
 Some are month-date-year but some are date-month-year.
 There are many missing values and outliers.
 For example, in the `pop` column in korean_drama.csv, there are many 99999 which are different from other Popularity Ranking values and are obviously outliers.
 And for missing values: there are many missing values in the categorical variable for example director name.
 And we cannot use KNN or other imputation methods for it.

 Our study focus is popularity of Korean dramas.
 Many variables may contribute to the popularity such as the length of drama, music, and acting.
 Thus we focus on what score the users give to the dramas in many different sectors–music, story, acting, etc. And we also look at the correlation between different variables such as rank and popularity.
 We used multiple statistical methods such as t-test, linear regression to approach this problem and found meaningful results.

-#### Data Cleaning
+## Data Cleaning

 ![](images/raw%20data1.png){fig-align="left" width="558"}